2010 GP2 Series: Driver changes

 A number of midseason changes were also made during the season, to replace other drivers.
 Super Nova Racing's Josef Král suffered stable fractures to two of his vertebrae in an accident with Rodolfo González in Valencia.
 Luca Filippi took his place at Super Nova Racing until Král returned in Abu Dhabi.
 Romain Grosjean returned to the series, making a one-off appearance at Hockenheim for DAMS.
 He replaced Jérôme d'Ambrosio at the meeting.
 After Ho-Pin Tung's injury at the Hungaroring, Grosjean replaced him at Spa-Francorchamps and Monza. Álvaro Parente returned to the series at Spa-Francorchamps replacing Alberto Valerio at Scuderia Coloni.
 Fabrizio Crestani made his main series début at Spa-Francorchamps replacing compatriot Giacomo Ricci at DPR.
 Edoardo Piscopo made his main series début at Monza, replacing Johnny Cecotto Jr. at Trident Racing.
 Brendon Hartley also made his first GP2 appearance at Monza, replacing Vladimir Arabadzhiev at Scuderia Coloni.
 Ho-Pin Tung made his return from injury at Abu Dhabi, replacing Christian Vietoris after he needed surgery for appendicitis.
 James Jakes and Federico Leo also their main series débuts in Abu Dhabi, replacing Álvaro Parente at Scuderia Coloni and Edoardo Piscopo at Trident Racing respectively.

 2010 schedule

 The 2010 calendar was officially announced on 18 December 2009.
 The series had been expected to consist of eleven rounds, up one from 2009.
 It was due to support all the European Formula One events, race at a stand-alone event in Portimão for the second year in a row, and the season finale to be held in Abu Dhabi.
 On 8 May 2010, it was announced that the Portimão round would be cancelled and not be replaced.

+The following rounds were included on the provisional calendars published by the FIA but were cancelled: